Frequently asked questions about applying for studies in Latvia

 During this year's admission with a lot of uncertainty due to the Covid-19 pandemic, Study in Latvia receives many questions.
 We are doing our best to answer your questions and reduce the confusion.
 Here are the most frequently asked questions with the additional links for further inquiries and guidance.

-We are not education agents or a consultancy company.
-Therefore we don't provide consultancy and guidance services during your application process for studies in Latvia.
-Instead we can offer general guidelines, insights and advice as available on our webpage www.studyinlatvia.lv which is a national level website and official information resource providing information about the higher education in Latvia.
+We suggest to start with visiting our website www.studyinlatvia.lv which is a national level website and official information resource providing information about the higher education in Latvia.
 It also has a searchable database with a list of study programmes and practical information about life in Latvia for current and prospective international students.
 We advise to follow these overall steps of the admission process and contact the chosen university or your education agent for further inquiries about the application process managed by each university.

 What is Study in Latvia and where are you located?

 Study in Latvia is a public national body in charge of promoting Latvia’s higher education to international students, managed by the State Education Development Agency of Latvia in partnership with the Ministry of Education and Science.
 We are located in Riga, Latvia.

 What are the entry requirements for the admission at Latvian universities?